 Phase III Cardiopulmonary Rehabilitation

 Your last phase is the maintenance phase.
 This phase is a lifelong phase where you will keep up with everything you have learned.

-What makes Culbertson’s Cardiac Rehabilitation different?
+What makes Culbertson’s CardioPulmonary Rehabilitation different?

-The difference between Culbertson’s Cardiac Rehabilitation program and other exercise programs is all the monitoring is done by nurses.
+The difference between Culbertson’s program and other exercise programs is all the monitoring is done by nurses.
 Each patients program is individually designed and consists of exercise and education.
-Kara Edwards, CNA works with Reedy to monitor the patient’s heart rates and other vital signs during workouts.
+Amanda Workman, CNA works with Greer to monitor the patient’s heart rates and other vital signs during workouts.
 Patients usually attend rehab classes two or three times a week.
 Each one-hour session includes a monitored program for warming up, stretching, exercising, and cooling down.
 Exercise equipment includes treadmills, rowing machines, arm ergometers, stationary bicycles, free weights and more.
 Our computerized equipment will monitor your condition throughout each session and will help our staff know exactly how your heart is responding to the exercise.
 For most patients, the program lasts for 8 – 12 weeks.
 At the end of that time, you will have the option of enrolling in our maintenance program, which will help you retain the conditioning you have received.

 The cost of Cardiopulmonary is based on each session attended.
 Medicare generally covers at least 80% of the program; Medicare supplemental insurance policies will usually pay the balance.
 Insurance varies and patients are encouraged to contact their respective carries for their covered benefits.

 What is the Partners for Life program?